-UK upper second class degree (2:1), or equivalent, in a relevant subject such as Geology or Geophysics.
-Candidates meeting the minimum entry requirement of a UK lower second-class degree (2:2), or equivalent, will still be considered – provided that they can demonstrate significant industry experience and/or additional relevant training.
+UK 2:1 (Honours) or equivalent, in a relevant subject such as Geology or Geophysics.
+Candidates with a UK 2:2 (Honours) or equivalent will still be considered provided that they can demonstrate significant industry experience and/or additional relevant training.

-Candidates with a UK upper second-class degree (2:1), or equivalent, in related subjects, such as Physics, Physical Geography or Oceanography will also be considered, provided that their degree contains significant components relevant to Geology, or they have significant industry experience and/or additional relevant training.
+Candidates with a UK 2:1(Honours) or equivalent, in related subjects, such as Physics, Physical Geography or Oceanography will also be considered, provided that their degree contains significant components relevant to Geology, or they have significant industry experience and/or additional relevant training.

 English language requirements:

-IELTS 6.5 overall and a minimum of 5.5 in all other subscores.
+IELTS 6.5 overall with a minimum of 5.5 in all other subscores.
 For equivalencies, please see here.